top of page

 • Whey protein

-• Walk after meals for blood sugar control
+• Walk after meals for better blood sugar control

 • Take movement breaks every hour

-Even 10-minute walks after meals can improve insulin sensitivity.
+Even a quick 10-minute walk after meals can significantly improve insulin sensitivity.

 • Increased hunger hormones